-Topsoil stockpiles, staging areas, and disturbed pervious portions of the project area where active construction temporarily ceases for at least 7 days will be stabilized with temporary seed and mulch no later than 7 days from the last construction activity in that area.
+Topsoil stockpiles, staging areas, and disturbed pervious portions of the project area where active construction temporarily ceases for at least 14 days will be stabilized with temporary seed and mulch no later than 14 days from the last construction activity in that area.

 Any seeding method may be used that will provide uniform application of seed to the area and result in relatively good soil to seed contact.
-In summer, spring or early fall, use annual or winter rye (at a rate of 30 lbs per acre).
-If area is to remain stable thru the winter use only winter rye.
-In late fall, or early winter, use certified Aroostook winter rye at a rate of 90 lbs per acre.
 Area must be free of large rocks and debris and seeded within 24 hours of disturbance or scarification of the soil surface will be necessary prior to seeding.
 Fertilizer or lime is not typically used for temporary plantings.